 ¼ cup olive oil

-1 tsp. crushed red pepper flakes (adjust to taste)
+1 teaspoon crushed red pepper flakes (adjust to taste)

 1 cup whole milk ricotta cheese (you can use skim; I just think the whole milk tastes better here)